 Configuring the router is quite simple, the procedure is also described in the Merbon IDE help.
 In the PLC Properties, enable the serial router and select the serial port to be connected to the SSCP line.
 In our example, it is COM4.

-We choose the communication speed according to the line length and quality of the line.
+Select the serial baudrate according to the line length and quality of the line.
 In terms of data throughput, it is preferable to keep the speed as high as possible, on the other hand, for longer, older or less twisted cables, this would mean a higher error rate and hence an overall lower effective transfer rate.
 It is recommended that you try the maximum speed of 115200 bps first and gradually reduce it in case of problems.
-Obviously, all PLCs on the line must have the same speed, so be careful when remotely changing, it is easy to "slam."
+Obviously, all PLCs on the line must have the same baudrate, so be careful when remotely changing, it is easy to "slam."

-A PLC as a router need not be dedicated to SSCP routing: it can normally perform regulatory tasks and communicate with other I/O modules through other ports, etc.
+A PLC as a router need not be dedicated to SSCP routing: it can normally perform control tasks and communicate with other I/O modules through other ports, etc.

 Note the first item in the group: SSCP address.
 It must be unique on the entire serial line and it is also referred to when establishing connections in Merbon IDE.